 The pass also includes:

-- FREE entry to the Vatican Museums and the Sistine Chapel, and,
+- FREE entry to the Vatican Museums and the Sistine Chapel, St. Peter’s Basilica, St. John in Lateran, and 72-hour hop-on-hop-off bus access.

 - FREE entry to your choice of 2 out of 6 popular Rome sights including the Colosseum, the Roman Forum & Palatine Hill, Borghese Gallery, Castel Sant’ Angelo, and the Capitoline Museums.

-In addition to the above money and time-saving features, the Rome and Vatican pass also comes with a 3-day pass to the Hop-On-Hop-Off bus in Rome, a 3-day travelcard for the city’s trains and buses, and reduced priced entry at 30+ other Rome museums and sights.
+In addition to the above money and time-saving features, the Rome and Vatican pass also adds a 3-day travelcard for the city’s trains and buses and reduced-priced entry at 30+ other Rome museums and sights.

 Whether or not the Rome and Vatican pass is right for you depends on your Rome sightseeing plans.
 You’ll unquestionably save money (and time) if you plan to see and do most of the things in this 3 days in Rome itinerary.